On the Cut Locus of Submanifolds of a Finsler Manifold: Abstract

 \section{Abstract}

-In this paper, we investigate the cut locus of submanifolds in a Finsler manifolds, a natural generalization of Riemannian manifolds.
-We explore the deformation and characterization of the cut locus, extending the results of \cite{BaPr21}.
-We also obtain a generalization of Klingenberg's lemma for closed geodesic (\cite{Kli59}) in the Finsler setting.
+In this article, we investigate the cut locus of closed (not necessarily compact) submanifolds in a forward complete Finsler manifold.
+We explore the deformation and characterization of the cut locus, extending the results of Basu and the second author (\emph{Algebraic and Geometric Topology}, 2023).
+Given a submanifold $N$, we consider an $N$-geodesic loop as an $N$-geodesic starting and ending in $N$, possibly at different points.
+This class of geodesics were studied by Omori (\emph{Journal of Differential Geometry}, 1968).
+We obtain a generalization of Klingenberg's lemma for closed geodesics (\emph{Annals of Mathematics}, 1959) for $N$-geodesic loops in the reversible Finsler setting.

 \frenchspacing